 2. Install Anti-Virus Software and Download All Available Updates

 Using anti-virus software is one of the most straightforward things you can do to keep your information secure.
 Fortunately for people with tight budgets, there are numerous free options to try.

-Once you install anti-virus software, check the settings to see how to update the program regularly to recognize the latest threats.
+Once you install anti-virus software, check the settings to update the program to recognize the latest threats regularly.
 Many offerings download updates automatically over an active internet connection.
 But, if your chosen solution doesn’t do that, consider setting up a reminder on your smartphone to perform manual checks every week or two.

 3. Keep Your Software and Operating System Up to Date

-Maintaining a current edition of anti-virus software is a smart step to take, but other things also need to stay updated — namely your operating system and software.
+Maintaining a current edition of anti-virus software is a smart step to take, but other things also need to stay updated: your operating system and software.
 Research published in 2019 by Avast found that 55% of the software installed on computers was not the latest version.